Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 ### 2024-01-11 - Brief description
 I made the server announce player deaths in the morning and mafia killing decisions in mafia chat and fixed some bugs with the private chats.
+I also merged our branches and fixed Gaven's phase repeating bug.

 ### 2024-01-12 THROUGH 2024-01-14 - Brief description
 Expanded description including how much time was spent on task.